EMarquez7/Examen-1/README.md

 ### **MonteCarlo Simulations** <br><br>

 ## **Description:**
-This repository contains several exercises exclusively using  MonteCarlo simulations.
+This repository contains exercises with MonteCarlo simulations.
 <br>
-Those simulations allow us to obtain Probabilities, Expected Values and other useful insights. <br> The events are the following:<br>
+Simulations allow us to obtain Probabilities, Expected Values and other useful insights. <br> The events simulated are the following:<br>

 1. Bet on a Game of repeatedly Tossing a Coin
 2. Bet on a Game of 3 Dices rolled simultaneously.